Elevate08/davidspencer.xyz/content/posts/building-custom-docker-image-with-github-actions.md

 ### Running Container Locally

-Now that we have the website data we would like to use, we can add this to an existing Docker image like Nginx.
+Now that we have the website data we would like to use, we can add this to an existing Docker image like nginx.
 We will start by testing the website files on an nginx container to ensure functionality prior to building the image.

 If you're confident, you can skip this step and go to the next section {{ Building Image }}.